-Adoptions in Alberta are authorized under the Child, Youth and Family Enhancement Act of Alberta (CYFEA) and the Court of Queen’s Bench has exclusive jurisdiction to grant an adoption order.
+Adoptions in Alberta are authorized under the Child, Youth and Family Enhancement Act of Alberta (CYFEA) and the Court of King’s Bench has exclusive jurisdiction to grant an adoption order.

 There are five requirements you must meet before asking the Court for an adoption Order: